Europe in a changing climate

 Yet we cannot continue to conduct ‘business as usual’ without causing dangerous climate change.
 We must change how we produce and consume energy if we are going to protect our home: our mountains and meadows, our waters and wildlife, and the ecosystems that support our societies.
 The EU — its member states and its citizens — must seek to secure sustainable livelihoods across the continent, from big cities to small villages.

-Europe launched its Green Deal in 2019: a comprehensive agenda to drive a massive shift towards sustainability.
-However, in order to restore citizens’ trust, the transition must leave no one behind.
-The EU must help create jobs, education, and training, while providing social protection and addressing air pollution and energy poverty.
+In 2019, the European Union launched its Green Deal: a comprehensive agenda to drive a massive shift towards sustainability.
+However, in order to win citizens’ trust, this necessary transition must leave no one behind.
+The EU needs to help create jobs, education, and training, while providing social protection and addressing air pollution and energy poverty.

-Alone, the EU’s efforts alone will not suffice.
+Alone, the EU’s budget is too small to leverage such a shift.
 The Green Deal will need strong support from national governments and citizens, including stronger policy incentives and greener public investments.
 It will also require moving capital from polluting industries into sustainable businesses and technologies.

 Beyond Europe, the EU engages in climate diplomacy to support sustainable transitions around the world.
 The EU’s efforts were pivotal to reaching consensus on the ambitious Paris Agreement, which seeks to align the world’s nations in the fight against dangerous climate change.